 Whether you are a student or not, many questions about school definitely have come to your mind.
-Like: Who invented school and why?
-And What was education like before schools? etc. I will give answers to these questions in this post.
-And I have also shared some shocking facts about the creation of school.
+For: Who invented the school and why?
+I will give answers to all of those questions in this post.
+And I have also shared some shocking facts about the creation of schools.

 Horace Mann was the person who invented school in 1837 when he became Secretary of the newly-created Massachusetts Board of Education.
-He introduced the system in which professionally trained teachers give education to a group of children in one place called school.
+He introduced a system in which professionally trained teachers give education to a group of children in one place called a school.

 This was the short answer to ‘Who invented school?’.
 But in this article, I have explained the complete history of the school system and detailed answers to all the questions that come to your mind about schools.
 So, Keep reading…

 Horace Mann, also known as the father of the common school movement, was born on May 4, 1796, in Franklin, Massachusetts.